 Schools: dependent children who are not command sponsored must pay full tuition to attend DOD schools on base.
 It ain't cheap.

 Visas: Command Sponsorship guarantees you are under the SOFA agreement for immigrant residency.
 Not being sponsored means you have to struggle with tourist visas and getting permission to reside in country.
 Without this visa, you must leave the country every 90 days.
+If your sailor is in Italy, not only must you leave, but you must stay out of the EU for a minimum of 30 days.

 Personal mail box on base... this changes, I need updated info if anyone has it.